geom_imshow#

 show_legendbool, default=True

 Greyscale images only.
-False - do not show legend for this layer.
+False - do not show the legend for this layer.

 color_by{‘fill’, ‘color’, ‘paint_a’, ‘paint_b’, ‘paint_c’}, default=’paint_c’